ConcordiaExoskeleton/VRExoskeletonSimulation/README.md

 ## Overview

-This project is a VR testing simulation designed for wireless virtual reality paired with usage of exoskeleton.
-It focuses on simulating a real-world construction tasks such as lifting, carrying, placing and tying rebar.
-The environment mimics an outdoor construction site to provide an immersive experience for users.
+This project is a VR testing simulation designed for wireless virtual reality headsets (Tested on Meta Quest 3) paired with usage of an exoskeleton to evaluate and test the efficacy of different exoskeleton designs in a construction environments as a standarized test.
+It's goal is to simulates tasks like lifting, carrying, placing, and tying rebar in a realistic outdoor construction site environment.

 ## Features

 #### Core features:

-X
+- Back support exoskeleton testing mode
+    - rebar tying simulation of a 6m x 6m with 25cm spacing work zone
+- Arm support exoskeleton testing mode
+- Tutorial UI for each scene
+- Realistic construction site environment
+- Physics-based object interaction
+- Progress/Completion feedback

 #### Other features:

-X
+- Audio and haptic feedback
+- Menu scene with scene selection
+- Modular design for future task additions
+- Support for direct interactor input

 ## Visuals